william-galvin/DD2360HT23/hw_3/ex1/README.md

 3. run `$ ../run.py` (10 runs with warmup) or `$ ./ex1 <n>`

 Ideas to try:
-- Shared memory (several kinds to try)
+- memory optimizations (shared, pinned, unified, etc)
 - Combine kernels (one kernel call instead of 2)